Josh Norman: 2013 season

 During training camp, Norman competed against Drayton Florence and Josh Thomas for a job as a starting cornerback.
 Head coach Ron Rivera named Norman the third cornerback on the depth chart to begin the regular season, behind Captain Munnerlyn and Josh Thomas.

 On September 15, 2013, Norman collected a season-high four combined tackles during the Panthers’ 24–23 loss at the Buffalo Bills.
-During the fourth quarter, Buffalo Bills’ quarterback E. J. Manuel threw a two-yard touchdown pass to a wide open Stevie Johnson after a miscommunication between Josh Norman and cornerback D. J. Moore.
+During the fourth quarter, Bills’ quarterback E. J. Manuel threw a two-yard touchdown pass to a wide open Stevie Johnson after a miscommunication between Josh Norman and cornerback D. J. Moore.
 Moore stated he called for Norman to switch and cover Johnson as Moore covered wide receiver Chris Hogan.
 Norman stated he didn't hear Moore call for a switch.
 As a result of the mistake, Norman was effectively benched for the majority of the season.
 Head coach Ron Rivera benched Norman for three games (Weeks 5–7) as a healthy scratch.
 He was demoted to being the fifth cornerback on the depth chart behind Captain Munnerlyn, Josh Thomas, Melvin White, and Drayton Florence.
 Norman was inactive for six of the next nine games (Weeks 9–10, 14–17) as a healthy scratch.
 Norman finished the 2013 NFL season with four combined tackles (three solo) in seven games and zero starts.